-For any small business that handles cash, it’s critical to avoid being the victim of counterfeiters.
-Therefore, it’s a good idea to train your employees on how to spot counterfeit Canadian bank notes.
-Canadian currency has historically been one of the most frequently counterfeited among the G20 nations.
-By 2002, things had gotten so bad that many retailers stopped accepting the most commonly counterfeited bill the $100 bank note.
-The good news is that since making the change to polymer bills, counterfeiting of Canadian bank notes has dropped dramatically.
-Nonetheless, businesses still need to actively protect themselves from taking in phoney money.
+If your small business handles cash, it’s critical to avoid being the victim of counterfeiters.
+Historically, Canadian currency has been one of the most frequently counterfeited among the G20 nations.
+By 2002, things had gotten so bad that many retailers stopped accepting the most commonly counterfeited bill, the $100 bank note.
+The good news is that Canada made a change to polymer bank notes, and since then counterfeiting of Canadian bank notes has dropped dramatically.
+Nonetheless, you still need to protect yourself to avoid accepting phony money.

 Feel, look, flip” is a catchphrase you can use to remind your employees how to check for counterfeit Canadian bills:

 - Feel refers to the distinctive texture and general touch that characterizes genuine notes.
 Many experienced handlers of cash, such as bank tellers, can detect counterfeit bills by feel alone.
 Polymer-based bank notes accentuate this feature with their definitively smooth feel.